replacing the number plates with those from an almost identical vehicle

 Check through all documents to make sure they tell a consistent story and that documents match the vehicle.
 Consider getting the car professionally inspected for peace of mind.

-The AA Car Data Check will offer protection against buying a cloned car, provided that you buy carefully and follow these rules:
+The AA Car Data Check can offer protection against buying a cloned car, provided that you buy carefully and follow these rules:

-If you follow these rules and are still unlucky enough to purchase a cloned vehicle, the AA Car Data Check offers cover up to £30,000 as part of its Guarantee.
+If you follow these rules and the remaining terms and conditions, and you are still unlucky enough to purchase a cloned vehicle, the AA Car Data Check offers cover up to £30,000, as part of its Guarantee.